The Squirrel

 I call it the Squirrel.

-This is the person energized by spontaneity.
-They move easily from idea to idea, conversation to conversation, and task to task.
+This is the leader energized by spontaneity.
+They move easily from idea to idea, conversation to conversation, task to task.
 Their attention shifts quickly.
 They notice what others miss, especially opportunities, risks, and possibilities.
+They are rarely bored.
+They are almost always stimulated.

 As a result, more people are operating like squirrels.

-I have grown to admire people wired this way, probably because my own need for this is extremely low.
+I have grown to admire leaders wired this way, perhaps because my own natural need for that level of stimulation is low.
 We are often drawn to our opposites.
-Where I prefer sustained focus, the squirrel brings energy, adaptability, and forward movement.
+Where I prefer sustained focus and longer arcs of attention, the squirrel brings energy, adaptability, and momentum.

 At their best, squirrels are a gift.